greedypanda0/Bilboo/README.md

-# 🧾 Billbo – Invoice Management App
+# 🧾 Bilboo – Invoice Management App

 Billbo is a modern, full-stack invoice management app built with **Next.js**, **PostgreSQL**, **Prisma**, and **TailwindCSS**.
 It supports creating, editing, and tracking invoices with real-time revenue analytics.